syncfusion-content/flutter-docs/Flutter/funnel-chart/series-customization.md

 {% endhighlight %}

 ## Animation delay

 The `animationDelay` property is used to specify the delay duration of the series animation.
-This takes a millisecond value as input.
+This takes milliseconds value as input.
 By default, the series will get animated for the specified duration.
 If `animationDelay` is specified, then the series will begin to animate after the specified duration.
 Defaults to `0`.

 {% highlight dart %}